ifu97224/grocery_recommender/README.md

 ![](Images/project_dag.PNG)

+Code is executed via the IPython Notebooks, with each notebook calling the relevant classes and functions within the module as required

 #### Tests:

 Each of the functions within the Feature Engineering module contains a unit test that can be run with PyTest.
 In order to run the tests navigate to the Feature Engineering module and run test_create_features.py in the command line